mehulagg/gitlab_test/doc/topics/autodevops/upgrading_auto_deploy_dependencies.md

-Currently, `auto-deploy-image` and `auto-deploy-app` chart are managed in [Semantic Versioning](https://semver.org/), By default, your Auto DevOps project keeps using the stable and non-breaking version, however, if there is a major version update in GitLab, these assets could contain a breaking change that asks you to upgrade your deployments.
+Currently, `auto-deploy-image` and `auto-deploy-app` chart are managed in [Semantic Versioning](https://semver.org/), By default, your Auto DevOps project keeps using the stable and non-breaking version, however, if there is a major version update in GitLab, these dependencies could contain a breaking change that asks you to upgrade your deployments.

-This guide provides instructions how to upgrade your deployments with newer and different major version of Auto Deploy assets.
+This guide provides instructions how to upgrade your deployments with newer and different major version of Auto Deploy dependencies.

-## Which asset version is my project currently using?
+## Which dependency version is my project currently using?

 To check the current versions,